iTwin/itwinjs-core/docs/learning/ui/framework/Frontstages.md

 ```

 The `defaultTool` prop specifies a tool or command.
-See [Tools and Commands](./ToolsCommands.md) for more details.
 `defaultLayout` specifies a registered Content Layout and `contentGroup` specifies a registered Content Group.
 Note that these two props can reference a ContentLayoutDef and ContentGroup directly instead of specifying an Id.
 See [Content Views and Layouts](./ContentViews.md) for more details.